babysnakes/duwop/README.md

 ### Project status

->Note that even the implemented features are of beta quality, Please report bugs.
+>Note that even the implemented features are of beta quality, Please report
+>bugs.

+**Missing Features**
+* Docker serving is not yet implemented.
+It's possible to implement it manually in terms of reverse proxy.
+* SSL support not implemented yet.

+**Enhancements**:
 * Serving directories:
   * Directory listing are not supported.
-If no `index.html` file in the directory 404 is returned (low priority).
+If no `index.html` file in the directory 404 is returned - low priority.
 * Reverse proxy:
-  * Only basic reverse proxy is supported.
-No support for streams, upgrades etc (high priority).
-* Completely missing features:
-    * Docker serving is not yet implemented.
-It's possible to implement it manually in terms of reverse proxy.
-    * SSL support not implemented yet.
+  * Possibly allow to proxy web servers that are running on other internal ports (e.g. in VMware etc) - very low priority.

 ### Development environment setup